00Greenwood/AdventOfCode2023/README.md

 pip install -r requirements.txt
 ```

-For the `get_input` function, your Advent of Code session token needs to be stored in your environment variable as `SESSION`.
+For the `get_input` function, your Advent of Code session token needs to be stored in your environment variable as `AOC_SESSION`.

 ## Solves